-The Japanese government is currently discussing draft legislation to amend employment regulations (including the LSA and the LCL) and improve the working environment, focusing mainly on the problems of long working hours and wage gaps between regular workers and non-regular workers.
-The draft legislations are expected to be submitted to and discussed in the Diet in 2018.
+In June 2018, the Japanese diet passed laws to amend employment regulations (including the LSA and the LCL) and improve the working environment, focusing mainly on the problems of long working hours and wage gaps between regular workers and non-regular workers (the so-called "Work-Style Reform Laws").
+The main parts of these new laws will come into force on April 1, 2019.
 Some important court decisions also function as a source of law.
 The decisions of the higher courts, especially the Supreme Court, are seen as a source of law for lower courts, which usually hesitate to render judgments that contradict higher court rulings as such judgments would likely be overruled at the higher courts.